Chem-Star/rinchem-api-integration/README.md

 ## API Calls

 ### Authentication
 Prior to making any API calls, you will need to retrieve an *AccessToken* and an *InstanceUrl* from Salesforce.
 In order to retrieve these, an HTTP 'POST' request should be made to your desired **Authentication Url** (see below).
-Then, in the request body you must provide key value pairs corresponding to your consumer key, consumer secret, username, password and security token.
+Then, as request parameters you must provide key value pairs corresponding to your consumer key, consumer secret, username, password and security token.
 The **key -> value** mapping is shown below.

 #### Authentication URLs:
 Sandbox (Test)